hypo69/hypo/pytest/gemini/src/webdriver/chrome/extentions/try_path_1.3.5/popup/popup.md

 **Important Considerations:**

 * **`browser` object:** The `browser` object (or equivalent) used in the JavaScript code is likely a browser extension API.
-Your testing strategy must use mocks to simulate these interactions.
+Your testing Startegy must use mocks to simulate these interactions.
 * **`fu` object:**  You'll need to mock `fu` (presumably, a helper module) and its functions for comprehensive tests.

 **How to Run:**